CHE3SECAK3/Obsidian_Notebook/Notes/Magnetic Force on a Point Charge.md

 # Magnetic Force on a Point Charge
-- A moving charge creates a magnetic field, but does not interact with its own field (just like how it cannot interact with its own *electric* field)
+- A moving charge creates a [[magnetic field]], but does not interact with its own field (just like how it cannot interact with its own *electric* field)

 - A moving charge however is infleunced by *external* magnetic fields